ychgh/vincent_ai_tutor/Guides/How to use Smart Learner.md

 ## Asking a question

-There are no specific command for this, you can ask the question however you like and Mr. Ranedeer will pick up on it.
+There are no specific command for this, you can ask the question however you like and Smart Learner will pick up on it.

 ## Testing yourself